-1. ALBANESE VARIETY
+1. Albanese variety

 1.1.
 The universal property of the Albanese variety.
-An abelian variety over $\mathbb{C}$ is an projective algebraic variety that is a complex torus $\mathbb{C}^n / L$ (L a lattice of rank 2n); it is a group.
+An abelian variety over \mathbb{C} is an projective algebraic variety that is a complex torus \mathbb{C}^n/L (L a lattice of rank 2n); it is a group.

-In the algebraic category, an abelian variety A over a field k is a projective group variety, i.e. a variety such that the multiplication map $A \times A \rightarrow A$ and the inverse map $A \rightarrow A$ are both algebraic morphisms.
+In the algebraic category, an abelian variety A over a field k is a projective group variety, i.e. a variety such that the multiplication map $A \times A \to A$ and the inverse map $A \to A$ A are both algebraic morphisms.
 Facts: (1) A is smooth, and the group is necessarily abelian.
 (2) Any map between two abelian varieties sending 0 to 0 is necessarily a group homomorphism.